Eigenrieden quarry: How we extract our raw materials in a climate-friendly way

 Wheel loaders and excavators with HVO diesel © Mineral Baustoff GmbH

-In the future, the loaders and excavators at the Eigenrieden quarry are to be fuelled with HVO diesel from hydrogenated vegetable oil.
+Wheel loaders and excavators at the Eigenrieden quarry will be fuelled with HVO diesel made from hydrogenated vegetable oil in future.

 This might interest you as well.